JorgePerC/GrizzHacks/README.md

 # GrizzHacks

-me mad ethis project thinking in unfairness.
+we made this project thinking in unfairness.

 The reason of this game, is to create various challenges that make trivial questions appear, to show how cheating is a problem, and to show what happens in out world.